 For a bit of natural beauty, travel northwest to the Oku-Nikko region to see the Kegon-no-taki waterfall and Lake Chuzenji at the bottom of Mount Nantai.
-Escape the crowds by heading further to the Nasu highlands, sinking in (relative) silence in one of the hot springs that connect to form the Nasu-onsen-kyo at the foot of the Nasu volcano.
+Escape the crowds by heading further to the Nasu highlands, soaking in (relative) silence in one of the hot springs that connect to form the Nasu-onsen-kyo at the base of Mount Nasu.

 In the southwest, mountainous Ashikaga is a beautiful place for viewing the wisteria in spring.
 Ashikaga Flower Park has more than 350 wisterias, which are lit up in the evening, as well as the usual wisteria-themed food and drinks to ramp up the botanic effect.

 Don’t forget to try the soba.
 It’s a local specialty.
 The soba’s flavor changes seasonally as the ingredients are kneaded into the dough instead of being used as toppings.
 If you have any time remaining, try visiting one of the many strawberry farms in the prefecture.
 Tochigi is also known as the “Strawberry Kingdom.”

 Over a November weekend, the Coco Farm and Winery host a huge wine festival to celebrate the harvest and sunshine during the last days before winter.

 Check out some of the best spots Tochigi has to offer below.